Principal Plan's Envelope Model

 Independent Clearing

 Each transaction carries two independent clearing states -- one for the account side and one for the envelope side.
 A transaction can be cleared in your account (your bank confirms it) without being cleared in your envelope, and vice versa.
-This independence lets you reconcile your bank statement without affecting your envelope bookkeeping.

 Integrity